 The provision of new school facilities will be supported on Open Land and in defined zones in the Green Belt.
-Zones will be defined in the Green Belt where there is clear evidence of need: the effect of new building and activity on the countryside must, however, be minimised.

-Existing social infrastructure will be protected unless appropriate alternative provision is made, or satisfactory evidence is provided to prove the facility is no longer viable.
+Existing social infrastructure will be protected unless appropriate alternative provision is made, or evidence is provided to prove the facility is no longer viable.
 The re-use of a building for an alternative social or community service or facility is preferred.